yahoo/fetchr/README.md

 const fetcher = new Fetcher({
     context: {
-        // These context values are persisted with XHR calls as query params
+        // These context values are persisted with client calls as query params
         _csrf: 'Ax89D94j',
         device: 'desktop',
     },